DIGImend/digimend-kernel-drivers/README.md

 To install the drivers and the associated rebinding script run `make install` as root in the package's directory.

+See the DIGImend project [wiki](http://digimend.sourceforge.net) for further setup instructions.

 Upgrading
 ---------